chhetripushpa/CryptoClustering/README.md

 # CryptoClustering
-Coding can me found in ipynb file in teh repo.
+Coding can me found in ipynb file in the repo.